|

 2. lock the Task bar: Keeps the Task bar from being moved and

-does not allow sections like Quick Launch to be resized.
+does not allow sections like Quick Launch and the Notification Area to be resized.

 - logical drive